MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - **User wallet**: This is a blockchain wallet and identifies a **User**. **User**'s actions; like deposit, withdraw, and harvest; are authenticated/authorized with this wallet.
 - **Vault account**: It is the blockchain account of, and controlled by, **Secondary vault contract** and used to store temporary assets, like funds pending staking.
 - **Treasury wallet**: This is a blockchain wallet, and a place to store and retrieve system revenues, like fees.
 It will be better if it is not owned by a human, but be the account of a smart contract that only obeys vault contracts, for better decentralization.
 It is deployed on all chains.
-- **Staking optimizer**: This is an off-chain module that can invoke **Master vault contract**.
+- **Staking optimizer**: This is an off-chain module that can invoke **Master vault contract**s.
 This module is globally unique, calculates optimal **assetMovePlan**s, and lets the master vault to execute the plans (in cooperation with secondary vaults). *It is an important design decision that the assetMovePlan is calculated off-chain, thus leading to transparency and security debates, for the sake of gas- and time- savings:*
     - Transparency debate: **User**s will not be able to track why the system chose particular **assetMovePlan**s technically.
     - Security debate: If the calculation of **assetMovePlan** is hacked or compromised, then the system will make a less-optimal staking maneuver.
     - Justification: Only the second of the following concerns becomes less transparent, leading to both un-assured best profitability and assured huge gas- and time- savings.